 In the chart above

-a) The Initial balance is the Orange vertical line to the left and is the first hour traded range.
+a) The Initial balance is the A and the B periods to the left and is the first hour traded range.

-b) We had a failed auction when the market moved lower in the ‘C’ period but reversed immediately back into the Initial Balance.
+b) We had a failed auction when the market moved higher in the ‘D’ period but reversed immediately back into the Initial Balance.

-c) The market continued the same day above the IB period and closed at the other extreme.
+c) The market continued the same day below the IB period and went to the other extreme.

-d) The market continues with the momentum of the failed auction higher in next 1-3 sessions
+d) The market continues with the momentum of the failed auction lowerr in next 1-3 sessions

 e) The failed auction often gets visited within days T+5 where T is the day of the failed auction.

-There are no secure lows on the last visit below IBL and we get an exhaustion of an existing move as sellers failed at an extension lower below.
-A bounce materializes from this zone which can measure up to 2 ATR of the move from the FA point.
-Once this bounce is done we look for the presence of responsive activity and Initiative activity at the other end to confirm if the initial drivers of the first auction are back in full force and gaining in strength and thereafter a visit to the Failed Auction is almost a certainty.
+We get an exhaustion of an existing move as Buyers failed at an extension Higher.
+A drop materializes from this zone which can measure up to 2 ATR of the move from the FA point.
+Once this drop is done we look for the presence of responsive activity and Initiative activity at the other end to confirm if the initial drivers of the first auction are back in full force and gaining in strength and thereafter a visit to the Failed Auction is almost a certainty.